dotnet/docs/docs/framework/wcf/feature-details/queues-and-reliable-sessions.md

 -   Separation of the source and the destination from each other, which provides independent failure and recovery of the source and the destination as well as reliable transfer and delivery of messages even though the source or destination is unavailable.

  Reliable messaging frequently comes at the cost of high latency.
-Latency is the time it takes for the message to reach the destination from the source. [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)], therefore, provides the following types of reliable messaging:
+Latency is the time it takes for the message to reach the destination from the source.
+WCF, therefore, provides the following types of reliable messaging:

 -   [Reliable Sessions](../../../../docs/framework/wcf/feature-details/reliable-sessions.md), which offer reliable transfer without the cost of high latency